R-unic/Luay/README.md

 ## Notes

 Luay does not have a REPL yet.
-You can only execute files.
-The CLI is currently very buggy, and can only execute files in Luay's installation directory.
+You can only execute files, and the CLI is currently slightly buggy.